synera-br/lockari-frontend-app/docs/backend/architecture-overview.md

 The backend **must** implement a middleware to:
 1. Extract the token from the header.
 2. Verify the token's signature and expiration using the Firebase Admin SDK for Go.
-3. Extract the user's UID from the verified token and make it available in the request context for subsequent handlers.
+3. Extract the user's UID and any custom claims (like `tenantId`) from the verified token and make them available in the request context for subsequent handlers.

 ### 2.2.
 Custom Headers